 11. Provide a Vendor Support System.

-Having a vendor support system will encourage more vendors to work with your organization because they will be able to get help when an issue arises.
+A vendor support system will encourage more vendors to work with your organization because they want help when an issue arises.
 You can also obtain feedback from them and vice versa, allowing both of you to improve your services.

 12. Provide Inventory Management Services.